francofaa/digital-garden-jekyll-template/_wikis/argot/_drafts/Next episode.md

 Gerrik, leader of the bugbears, infected with rage virus

-Krump, (great dancer! sounds like snagglepuss) a lowly bugbear who is unaffected by the rage virus, says that there must be some cure but that they have not found it, that it has appeared very recently

 turns out it has started because the bugbears began drinking a sirablood contaminated water source